Public policy engagement

 Barclays is a politically neutral organisation and does not engage in party political campaigning or make party political donations.

-Barclays does not give any money for political purposes in the UK, the rest of the EU or outside of the EU, nor does it make any political donations to political parties or other political organisations, or to any independent election candidates, or incur any political expenditure.
+Barclays does not give money for political purposes in the UK, the EU or outside of the EU, nor does it make political donations to political parties or other political organisations, or to any independent election candidates, or incur any political expenditure.

 To note: The definitions of political donations and political expenditure used in the United Kingdom Companies Act 2006 are very wide.
 They may cover activities that are an accepted part of engaging with stakeholders, ensuring that issues and concerns affecting our operations are considered and addressed.
 However, these may not be considered as political donations or political expenditure as they are commonly understood.
 These activities are not designed to support any political party nor to influence public support for any political party.